hiidef/logd/_sources/message_format.txt

 recommended that you read this document and then look at the source in logd to make sure your stats handling is compatible.

-protocol
+Protocol
 --------

 Logd's messages are packed with `msgpack`_, which is similar to json, but is a binary protocol rather than a text one, and is both a bit faster to parse and smaller to transmit.

-Each of the different messages carry with it an ``id`` which denotes the type of message.
+Each of the different messages carry with an ``id`` which denotes the type of message.
 The rest of the message is considered the payload and is different for each message type::